meet the Team

 Nick loves to talk wine.
 Throughout the lifetime of the Wild Rice Restaurant, you could find Nick behind the bar, ready to recommend a wine or offer insight on the various tasting notes of a particular wine.
 Nick brings that enthusiasm and knowledge to Wild Rice Retreat.

-Nick is a long-time resident of the Chequamegon Bay area and loves to take in nature via bike, try new restaurants, is a third degree black belt, has danced on stage with Prince, and aims to stay on top of his wine knowledge, then share that information with others.
+Nick is a long-time resident of the Chequamegon Bay area and loves to take in nature while biking.
+He enjoys trying new restaurants, is a third degree black belt, and has danced on stage with Prince.
+Nick aims to stay on top of his wine knowledge and share that information with others.